 - Almond extract: A touch of almond extracts lends a subtly sweet almond flavor.

-- Bake until the top of the cake is golden brown and a toothpick inserted in the center comes out clean.
-Let the cake sit at room temperature for 15-20 minutes, then transfer it to a cooling rack and let it cool completely.
+Step 4: Bake until the top of the cake is golden brown and a toothpick inserted in the center of the cake comes out clean.
+Let the cake cool at room temperature for 15-20 minutes, then transfer it to a cooling rack and let it cool completely.

 - I use Bob's Red Mill superfine almond flour, but any fine almond flour/almond meal will work.